 Without mincing words, no one knows for sure.
 We’re seeing some movement on the borders beginning to slowly reopen for tourism.
 Scroll down for more on that.

 I’ll do my best to give you information about what’s happening here in Japan.
 Also, my personal opinion on when I think the borders to Japan will open.

-We’re keeping an eye on changes in regards to the closed borders for tourism to Japan.
+We’re keeping an eye on changes regarding the closed borders for tourism to Japan.
 Join our mailing list below, and we’ll send out a notification when we see lifted travel restrictions!